FEL TEMP REPARATIO imitations of

 Although there are other "FEL TEMP REPARATIO" types (including "phoenix," "hut," and "emperor and two captives"), only "galley" and "fallen horseman" were frequently imitated, and these only in the west -- particularly in Britain.
 When Constans was killed in the revolt of Magnentius in Gaul in 350, apparently the supply of coins to Britain dried up and the populace began making their own.
 Similarly, in Gaul, imitations of coins of Magnentius are very common -- as common as his official pieces.
 In Britain, the full-size AE2 imitations are probably more common than the official pieces.
 The "galley" type of Constans was discontinued at his death while it was still a large coin.
 Full-size AE2 "fallen horseman" imitations are hard to find and substantially outnumbered by full-size "galley" imitations.
 But both numbers are dwarfed by the numbers of small and even tiny "fallen horseman" imitations which are found by the thousands -- the smaller the more common.
 Even the official coins rapidly declined to AE3 size over the period 350-356.
 We can deduce that the large imitation AE2's were produced 348-350 alongside the large offical coins, and that the smaller copies followed later. [to be continued] There is reason to believe that they were discontinued about the time of Valentinian I (AD 364) because his new AE coins reached Britain in large numbers (undermining the shortage excuse for counterfeiting) and had no silver (undermining the profit motive).
 No one could have thought that tiny imitation "fallen horseman" 12 millimeter pieces were comparable to Valentinian's 18 millimeter AE3's.
 The tiny imitations must have been "emergency" currency for a monetised economy temporarily without a supply of official coins.

-on about "galley" imitations.
+This page continues on about "galley" imitations.

 Jump to the page emphasizing "fallen horseman" pieces.